86Box/86BoxManager/README.md

 Please see the wiki section for additional information for contributors.

 ## Support
-If you have any issues, questions, suggestions, etc., please open an issue here on GitHub, or visit the official 86Box support channels on IRC and Discord.
-The project maintainer, daviunic, is often idling there under the name Overdoze.
+If you have any issues, questions, suggestions, etc., please open an issue here on GitHub or visit the official 86Box support channels on IRC and Discord (see the main 86Box repo for links).
+Lead developer, daviunic, is often idling there under the name Overdoze.